 By using the frequency up & down buttons you can switch to L or H, then unplug the power cord, then plug the power cord back in, hit the power button to turn the unit on, and you are now broadcasting at Low or High power, which ever you want.

-Legally I have to recommend that you don’t turn the power up to 500 mW unless it’s the zombie apocalypse and you have to warn your neighbors of the threat.
-100 mW can give you a range of less than a block (with rubber ducky antenna indoors).
-It can reach about two blocks in all directions (with rooftop ¼ wave antenna).
-500 mW can reach about 4 blocks (with cheap included antenna indoors) and over a mile and a half to two miles with a rooftop ¼ wave antenna.
-(That’s line of site with the antenna.
-It more or less stops dead when it hits a big hill or a line of tall buildings.)
+Legally I have to recommend that you don’t run a transmitter above 1/10th of a watt unless it’s the zombie apocalypse and you have to warn your neighbors of the threat.
 In an urban area, two miles each way is 16 square miles which is is potentially 250,000 people who live within the broadcast area, plus many more who drive through (and may be stuck in traffic if you live near a freeway).
 One of these transmitters can cover a medium-sized college campus plus off-campus areas where students live, shop and hang out.

 It’s even possible to broadcast to a rectangle of ten miles by four miles with 7 watts.
 I know a guy in England doing that.
 He’s on a low hill, and has the antenna in the attic of a three-story wooden house.
 INSIDE the house, not on the roof.
 He has great line of sight to his whole broadcast area, and there aren’t many buildings taller than where his antenna sits.
 He’d probably broadcast even further with the antenna on the roof, but doesn’t want to “stand out.”
 He’s getting five miles each way in two directions, and two miles each way in the other two directions.